braungeorg/NeuroMixPrioritization/README.md

 **3_Mixture_simulation.R**
 Here, plasma concentration quantiles are calculated, effect data is merged, baseline toxicity is predicted and mixtures are simulated.
 Mixmedian and Mixrandom are calculated with and without blood-brain-barrier permeability restriction.

+# Code_for_different_endpoints
+These scripts are adapted to allow for use of our workflow with own data and different toxicity endpoints.
+An example for five compounds is given.

 # httk
 httk with version 2.0.4 from https://github.com/USEPA/CompTox-ExpoCast-httk/releases/tag/2.0.4
 Needed for pre-configuration